pauloesteban/MetaBow-Toolkit/README.md

 ```
 ## Additional steps (macOS only)

-**IMPORTANT:** due to Apple's code signing and notarization rules, you are unlikely to be able to use the external or bridge unless your remove their quarantine state via:
+**IMPORTANT:** Due to Apple's code signing and notarization rules, you are unlikely to be able to use the external or bridge unless your remove their quarantine state via:

 ```
 xattr -r -d com.apple.quarantine ~/Documents/Max\ 8/Packages/Metabow-Toolkit/misc/metabow_bridge